asudyn/XonixAssessmentTask/README.md

 Implemented all main mechanics of Xonix in a Unity game.

+This is the best I could make in a given time.
+The code is not as clean and optimized as I'd want, but the game is playable and all the features and key points are implemented.

+Number of lives, enemies and percentage of field needed to capture for the victory can be set in the GameManager.

+Color of the field and the line you draw on it can be configured in Field object.

+Player's and enemies' speed can be set in their respective prefabs.

 ## Original task:

 The main idea is to develop the mechanic of the game Xonix.